Smith2912/WastelandPVESystemComplete/README.md

 For issues, questions, or feature requests, please open an issue on the GitHub repository or contact the developer directly.

+You can directly modify the mod yourself if you have specific niche for your server.

+## Just Give Me Credit inside the mod and in the workshop desription.

 Discord: discord.gg/eGE4AswVBd